 - Currently have a cold sore or shingles outbreak.

 - Have porphyria, a rare disorder that makes your skin sensitive to the sun.

 - Are pregnant or plan to become pregnant.
-This medication has not been used with pregnant women, so we do not know if it is safe.
+This medication has not been used with pregnant women, so we don’t know if it’s safe.

 - Are sensitive to light or the sun.

 - Don’t use creams, lotions, or makeup on the treatment area.

 - Bring something to protect the treatment area from the weather.